-The A-listed Egyptian Halls are a work of artistic genius by one of Scotland's greatest architects, and are of great importance to Glasgow's urban fabric.
-However, the future of the building is uncertain - Egyptian Halls has been lying empty for decades and was recently shortlisted as one of Europe's 'fourteen most endangered buildings' by Europa Nostra, a pan-European heritage organisation.
+Although a work of artistic genius by one of Scotland's greatest architects, Egyptian Halls has been lying empty for decades.
+In 2020, the building was shortlisted as one of Europe's 'fourteen most endangered buildings' by Europa Nostra, a pan-European heritage organisation.